ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“A performance review of the pathogen genomics pipeline identified recurring pipeline failures and suboptimal mapping rates, leading to revalidation and infrastructure improvements as part of CAPA.”*

+   **Ontological references:**

 .. dropdown:: Performance Verification

    Confirmation that a system, method, or pipeline performs according to predefined requirements or specifications.
 Verification demonstrates that stated performance characteristics are achieved, but is narrower in scope than full validation (which assesses overall suitability for intended use).

    **Example usage:**
-   Performance verification confirmed that the PCR assay consistently detected target pathogens at the predefined limit of detection.
+   *“Performance verification confirmed that the PCR assay consistently detected target pathogens at the predefined limit of detection.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip